LoupVaillant/Monocypher/MANUAL.md

 - If the computation is too short even with all the memory you can spare, increase the number of iterations.

+### key and ad

+Most of the time, you won't need a key or additional data.
+But they do have some uses:

+* The key is supposed to be unknown to the attacker.
+In the context of password derivation, it would stays unknown *even if the attacker steals your password database*.
+Which may be possible if that key is separated from your password database (like on a separate server, and never written on the main server's disks).

+  Note: to change the key, you have to re-hash the user's password, which is only possible upon user login.

+* The additional data (`ad`) is supposed to be known by the attacker, just like in AEAD constructions.
+I don't know of any practical application here, though.

 Encryption (Chacha20)